MontrealCorpusTools/PolyglotDB/docs/source/introduction.rst

   project built on top of PolyglotDB.
 ISCAN servers allow users to view information and perform most functions of PolyglotDB through a web browser.
   See the `ISCAN documentation`_ for more details on setting it up.
+  Note, however, that ISCAN is not actively maintained as of 2025 and may require additional effort to configure and use.
+It is not the recommended or default option for most users.
+The primary and supported way to interact with PolyglotDB remains through its Python API.

 The general workflow for working with PolyglotDB is: